3 Summary of material accounting policies

 • Considering the economic viability of carrying the delinquent portfolios on the books of the Company, it may enter into immaterial/infrequent transactions to sell these portfolios to third parties.

-• Assignment and sale of non-NPA financial assets which are infrequent and below the threshold provided by Management.
+• Assignment of non credit impaired assets and sale of credit impaired asssets which are infrequent and insignificant and below the threshold provided by the Management.

 (b) Debt instruments at FVOCI